precice/precice.github.io/content/about/about.md

 ## Planning and development of precice.org

 The website in its current form was planned and implemented by CH Lorenz Research and Innovation Consulting together with the preCICE team.
-For more information contact [Christopher Lorenz](https://christopherlorenz.com) at christopher[dot]lorenz[at]chlorenz[dot]ug.
+For more information contact [Christopher Lorenz](https://christopherlorenz.com) at [christopher.lorenz@chlorenz.ug](mailto:christopher.lorenz@chlorenz.ug).

 ## Funding